jamesw98/ghsfl-docs/competition_format.markdown

 Matches in the Team Championship are standard team matches between two teams of three fencers (with an optional alternate) using the 45-touche relay format.
 Seeding is based on the school's place in the team points list following the Individual Championships.
 Ties in seeding are broken based on points earned by the school's top ranked fencer of that gender.

 ### Scrimmages
 The host can alter the tournament format for scrimmages.
+All safety rules **must** be enforced.

 ### Medals and Trophies
 GHSFL provides the medals and trophies described above for regular season and championship tournaments.
 The host school is responsible for providing any medals or other prizes for scrimmages.